sequenceiq/docker-baywatch/README.md

 # Baywatch on Docker

 This image aims to provide monitoring functionality for Hadoop Clusters.
+For reference check this [blog post](http://blog.sequenceiq.com/blog/2014/10/07/hadoop-monitoring/).

 ##Pull the container
 ```